 My wife and I are back from our first trip to South America, visiting Chile and Argentina.
 We worked with Jordan and his team to put together a trip that mixed hiking, wine tasting, and big city tours.
-Knowmad did a flawless job organizing the somewhat complex itinerary and provided outstanding guides and drivers in every venue ( which is always critical on these trips).
+They did a flawless job organizing the somewhat complex itinerary and provided outstanding guides and drivers in every venue ( which is always critical on these trips).
 As expected the high-end hotels were excellent but the “boutique” hotels they selected also were great and interesting to visit.
 For sure, anyone visiting this area should stay at Awasi, even though pricey.
 The wine tastings that were arranged in Mendoza were well done and our boutique hotel at a vineyard there (Finca Adalgisa) was fun with good wine and a great cooking class.
 All around a great trip with a good mix of outdoor adventure and luxury touches.

 I’m happy to note that our 17-day South American trip planned by Jordan Harvey and his staff (Chile’s Pucón and Puerto Varas followed by Argentina’s Bariloche, Mendoza, and Buenos Aires) was delightful.
-This is the latest of several trips (at least New Zealand, Hawaii, British Columbia and Eastern Europe) organized for us by your recommended experts, and you may recall that you helped us switch early on in our South America planning from Maita to Jordan.
+This is the latest of several trips (at least New Zealand, Hawaii, British Columbia and Eastern Europe) organized for us by your recommended experts.
+Wendy, you may recall that you helped us switch early on in our South America planning from Maita to Jordan.

 Like a lot of professionals who have led or run organizations, we have high expectations and are detail oriented.
 At the same time, we think that travel should be great fun, we love meeting people, and have established persisting relationships through travel over the decades with people around the world.